Maniabhishek/Data-Structure-And-Algorithm/10.SlidingWindowAnd2Pointer/j.countNumberOfNiceArray.md

-### You are given an array of positive integers , and k which denotes number of odd numbers you can take to create subarray , your task is to find total number of subarray with k odd integers even can be of any numbers
+### You are given an array of positive integers , and k where k denotes number of odd numbers you can take to create subarray , your task is to find total number of subarray with k odd integers even can be of any numbers

 -  we need k odd integers , even dont really make any difference if it's there or not, thus we can treat this problem as the previous one where we can think of odd as 1 and even as 0